-The NECTFL spring webinar series has been provided free of charge with the generous support of Wayside Publishing.
+The NECTFL 2020 webinar series has been provided free of charge with the generous support of Wayside Publishing.

 Looking for past webinars?
 Scroll down!

 If you would like confirmation of viewing a NECTFL webinar for PD purposes, after you view the webinar please:

 - download this webinar viewing confirmation form and complete it, then

 - return it to us via this form.

 Once you submit your form, you will receive an email confirmation with the information you submitted

 Fall/Winter Webinar Series on World Languages for Social Justice:

 (All webinars will be recorded and the recordings will be available here for a limited time.)

 Social Justice in World Languages Education: Where Do I Start? with Beth Wassell, Ph.D, Rowan University